elucidsoft/sigfoliowallet/README.md

 - Send XLM Asset
 - View Balance of XLM Asset

+#### Wallet Guidelines
+Stellar has released new guidelines for Wallets, you can read more about them [here]( https://www.stellar.org/lumens/wallets/wallet-listing-guidelines/#completeguidelines).
+This wallet will comply and go beyond these wallet requirements.
+We also plan on getting multiple audits of the code system.

 Once the above features are completed and we have reached MVP a secondary project will be created to work on adding more features.